-Inyo County and LADWP are currently in dispute over the applicability of the LTWA to LADWP's proposed groundwater extraction at Owens Lake; however, the parties have agreed to place the dispute on hold while they develop a mutually satisfactory groundwater management plan (the HMMMP discussed above).
+Inyo County and LADWP have set aside without prejudice a dispute over the applicability of the LTWA to LADWP's proposed groundwater extraction at Owens Lake while they develop a mutually satisfactory groundwater management plan (the HMMMP discussed above).
 As part of the OLGDP, LADWP is developing resource protection protocols that lay out monitoring and sustainability criteria for protecting non-LADWP groundwater users and groundwater dependent habitat, while avoiding land subsidence and air quality impacts.
 The OVGA may evaluate whether these resource protection criteria are suitable for inclusion in the GSP as sustainability criteria for resources at Owens Lake.
-If Inyo County and LADWP's dispute results in findings or agreement that LADWP's groundwater development is not subject to the LTWA, then the OVGA may be responsible for implementing SGMA at Owens Lake if adherence to the GSP is made a condition of the lease by CSLC.
-If the dispute results in findings or agreement that the LTWA applies to LADWP's proposed groundwater development, then lakebed would be considered adjudicated with respect to SGMA, and the Inyo/LA Water Agreement would be the management plan for the proposed groundwater development.
+If Inyo County and LADWP's dispute results in findings or agreement that LADWP's groundwater development is not subject to the LTWA, then the OVGA may be responsible for implementing SGMA at Owens Lake if adherence to the

+GSP is made a condition of the lease by CSLC.
+If the dispute results in findings or agreement that the LTWA applies to LADWP's proposed groundwater development, then lakebed would be considered adjudicated with respect to SGMA.